 The first step in the process of building confidence begins with knowing who you are.
 This seems obvious but without a clear understanding of your unique character, strengths, and weaknesses, confidence is likely to dissolve at the first sign of resistance.
 Failure is often a result of us trying to be somebody we aren’t.

-When your confidence comes from within, it is more likely to be solid and secure and independent of other people’s opinions.
+When your confidence comes from within, it is more likely to be solid, secure, and independent of other people’s opinions.
 This is what you should strive for.

 On a scale of one to ten, where is your confidence level right now?
 1=No confidence.
 10=Completely confident.
 The answer may fluctuate from time to time, depending on your current situation or recent circumstances.
 Wherever you are on your journey, know that it is possible to make some changes to restore your confidence.